javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 That's very typical.
 When we develop something, we keep a lot of possible use cases in mind.
 But it's hard to expect a programmer to check all of them manually after every change.
 So it becomes easy to fix one thing and break another one.

 **Automated testing means that tests are written separately, in addition to the code.
-They can be executed automatically and check all the main use cases.**
+They run our functions in various ways and compare results with the expected.**

 ## Behavior Driven Development (BDD)

-Let's use a technique named [Behavior Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development) or, in short, BDD.
-That approach is used among many projects.
-BDD is not just about testing.
-That's more.
+Let's start with a technique named [Behavior Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development) or, in short, BDD.

 **BDD is three things in one: tests AND documentation AND examples.**

-Let's see the example.
+To understand BDD, we'll examine a practical case of development.

 ## Development of "pow": the spec